 Earlier in his career, Todd was an early employee at Greenplum Inc. (formerly Metapa Inc.) serving as Chief Architect and Director of Engineering, where he initially built and led the early Engineering team before running the Field Services group.
 Before that, Papaioannou was Co-Founder and CEO of DALi, Inc, an early stage distributed social gaming company.
 Todd holds a PhD in artificial intelligence and distributed systems.

-Prior to his current role, Mr. Thomas had general management responsibilities for IBM’s engineering services and semiconductor business in Asia Pacific.
-Based in Tokyo, Japan, he was responsible for this $1B operation, which included custom product design and development, as well as manufacturing.
-He led a team with locations throughout Asia, including development centers in Japan, China, and India.
-Mr. Thomas personally managed key engagements with Nintendo (microprocessor design for the Wii), Sony, Konica Minolta, Lenovo, CEC/Greatwall, Samsung, and other leading electronics companies.
+Rob Thomas is vice president of business development in IBM’s Information Management Software Division, where he leads business development for information management software, including IBM’s enterprise data management and information integration products, and is responsible for mergers and acquisitions, channel strategy and sales, and major ISV and SI partnerships.
+Recently, he led IBM’s acquisition of Netezza.
+Rob brings extensive experience in management, business development, and consulting in the high technology and financial services industries and has worked extensively with global businesses.
+Previously, he worked within IBM’s engineering services and semiconductor business in Asia Pacific, where he was responsible for the $1B operation, which included custom product design and development, as well as manufacturing, and led a team with locations throughout Asia, including development centers in Japan, China, and India.
+In this capacity, Rob personally managed key engagements with Nintendo (microprocessor design for the Wii), Sony, Konica Minolta, Lenovo, CEC/Greatwall, Samsung, and other leading electronics companies.

 Clint Johnson VP of Customer Solutions for Alpine Data Labs.
 Prior to joining Alpine, he was the SVP of Data Warehousing and Analytics for Zions Bancorporation, a commercial bank holding company headquartered in the western U.S. In that role Mr. Johnson developed and led the strategy to implement enterprise-scale platforms and technologies for reporting, analysis, and predictive modeling.
 Mr. Johnson is a Stanford University certified project manager and received his Master’s degree in Operations Research from the Colorado School of Mines and his Bachelor’s degree in Mathematics from Adams State College, Colorado.
 He and his family in the mountains of southern Colorado.